-4. Training Documentation
+4. Training Documentation.

-a.
 All of the training listed in this section will be documented in the individual MP's/police officer's or security personnel's training file immediately following its completion.
+All LE training conducted by PMOs/MCPDs will be entered into DHART.
 Training files may be either hard copy or computerized.
 Training files will transfer with the individual Marine upon reassignment and will be maintained by the gaining unit.
 Civilian training files will remain with the PMO/MCPD unless an individual is reassigned to another PMO/MCPD.
-Training records will be maintained on any Marine that leaves active duty or civilian that leaves U.S. Government service for a period of two years.

-b.
-All annual training plans, monthly training schedules, class rosters, critiques, tests, etc. will be maintained for two years.
+Hardcopy training records will be maintained per reference (b) SSIC 1510.1 for enlisted personnel, SSIC 1520.1 for officers and 12410.14 for civilian personnel.
+All annual training plans, monthly training schedules, class rosters, critiques, tests, etc. will be maintained per reference (b).